 - Courses do not meet during:

-Due to U.S. Department of Education federal regulations in regard to awarding financial aid:
+Due to U.S. Department of Education federal regulations in regard to awarding financial aid, only one of the following can occur:

 Master Schedule Basics